fmenardo/bion_tools/README.md

 Perl tools depend on the module menafmod.pm which is included, if you place bion_tools into your home they should work straight away, otherwise you have to modify the path at the beginning of each script.

+**base_env.yml** file to creat virtual environment where all tools should work, useful also to generate custom kernels for jupyter notebooks.
+Short instruvctions:

+create a .condarc file in your home and edit to determine the default location of conda environments and pkgs eg.

+>envs_dirs:
+>  - /data/fmenar/conda/envs
+>pkgs_dirs:
+>  - /data/fmenar/conda/pkgs

 **assemble.py:** cut, complement and/or reverse sequence from a fasta, works on files with a single sequence, if there are multiple sequences will consider only the first

 **check_length_fasta.py:** check the length of every sequence in a fasta file